 Călin Rădulescu is originally from Bucharest, Romania.
-His passion for the arts started at age five, when he was admitted into the George Enescu School of Fine Arts, studying piano.
-When Călin turned ten years old, he enrolled in the ballet program, beginning his training with his mother, Elena Radulescu.
+His passion for the arts started at age five when he was admitted into the George Enescu School of Fine Arts, studying piano.
+When Călin turned ten, he enrolled in the ballet program, beginning training with his mother, Elena Radulescu.
 Over the next nine years, he studied under several teachers to acquire excellent technique and knowledge of the performing art.
 During high school, he became part of

-"Ensemble Dor” with which he toured USA, France and Italy.
+"Ensemble Dor," with which he toured the U.S.A., France and Italy.
 At the same time, he became an apprentice with the Romanian National Ballet.
-Upon graduation, he joined the company and was raised to the rank of principal dancer two years later.
-He toured with the company all over the world, performing in Switzerland, Germany, South Korea, Italy, Greece, France, Turkey, Bulgaria and Luxembourg.
+Upon graduation, he joined the company and was raised to principal dancer two years later.
+He toured with the company worldwide, performing in Switzerland, Germany, South Korea, Italy, Greece, France, Turkey, Bulgaria and Luxembourg.
 In 1998, Călin traveled to Germany, dancing for the Kaiserslautern Pfaltz-Theater.
-In 1999, he was invited to join Cincinnati Ballet, in 2001 he accepted a position with Tulsa Ballet, and in 2002 he called Grand Rapids his home.
+In 1999, he joined Cincinnati Ballet.
+In 2001, he accepted a position with Tulsa Ballet, and in 2002, he called Grand Rapids his home.
 There, he began dancing and teaching for Grand Rapids Ballet, completing ten years of a professional career.
-During this time he performed soloist and principal roles in Swan Lake, Giselle, The Nutcracker, La Fille Mal
+During this time, he performed soloist and principal roles in Swan Lake, Giselle, The Nutcracker, La Fille Mal

-In 2004, Călin had the pleasure of becoming an Affiliate Professor of Dance and Ballet Master at Grand Valley State University, where he commenced his career as a choreographer and has created a few successful ballets, such as: "Carmen”, “Tango Ballet”, “The Rough Dancer and the Cyclical Night”, “Later On”, and "Reflection”.
+In 2004, Călin had the pleasure of becoming an Affiliate Professor of Dance and Ballet Master at Grand Valley State University, where he commenced his career as a choreographer and has created a few successful ballets, such as: "Carmen," "Tango Ballet," "The Rough Dancer and the Cyclical Night," "Later On," and "Reflection."
 During his tenure at GVSU, he became the

 Master under Johan Kobborg.
-He also returned to dancing and performed the role of "Vronsky" in the ballet "Anna Karenina" by Ion Tugearu, "Rhapsody" by Sir F. Ashton, "Espada" from "Don Quixote”, “Birbanto" in "Le Corsaire”, “Gurn" in "La Sylphide”, “Widow Simon" from "La Fille Mal Gardée" by Sir F. Ashton, and "The husband" in the ballet "Women" by Gheorghe Iancu.
-He also had the chance to work, firsthand with Alina Cojocaru, Ethan Stiefel, Xander Perish, and
+He also returned to dancing and performed the role of "Vronsky" in the ballet "Anna Karenina" by Ion Tugearu, "Rhapsody" by Sir F. Ashton, "Espada" from "Don Quixote," "Birbanto" in "Le Corsaire," "Gurn" in "La Sylphide," "Widow Simon" from "La Fille Mal Gardée" by Sir F. Ashton, and "The husband" in the ballet "Women" by Gheorghe Iancu.
+He also had the chance to work firsthand with Alina Cojocaru, Ethan Stiefel, Xander Perish, and